Fisheries and Aquaculture Student Bursary Program

 - enrolled in an accredited post-secondary institution in September of the program year and

-- employed by a licensed Nova Scotia aquaculture operator, seafood buyer or seafood processor guaranteeing a minimum work term of 250-500 hours between 1 April and 31 December.
+- employed by a licensed Nova Scotia aquaculture operator, seafood buyer, seafood processor or seafood harvester guaranteeing a minimum work term of 250-500 hours between April 1st and the end of December.

 Bursaries are additional to wages paid by the employer.